Laura J. Itle, Ph.D.

-V. Bram Lillard is the Director of the Science, Systems and Sustainment Division in the Systems and Analyses Center.
-Bram leads a staff of physical scientists, engineers and data scientists engaged in assessing cutting-edge scientific advancements and breakthrough technologies; developing innovative weapon system concepts; conducting analyses of alternatives, developmental testing, and system performance assessments; and performing mission- and force-level modeling and simulation and resource-to-readiness decision modeling.
+Laura Itle is the Acting Vice President and Director of the Science, Systems and Sustainment Division in the Systems and Analyses Center.
+She leads a staff of physical scientists, engineers and data scientists engaged in assessing cutting-edge scientific advancements and breakthrough technologies; developing innovative weapon system concepts; conducting analyses of alternatives, developmental testing, and system performance assessments; and performing mission- and force-level modeling and simulation and resource-to-readiness decision modeling.

 Emily D. Heuring, Ph.D.